core-wg/yang-cbor/draft-ietf-core-sid-latest.md

 # Third party registries

-The way of organization and functioning of third party registries is outside the scope of the current document.
+The organization and functioning of third party registries is outside the scope of the current document.
 The only limitations connected to those registries are listed in {{mega-range-registry}}.

 # Security Considerations